-- 1. Applied the concepts of elastic and inelastic stability to columns and the concepts of elastic stability to frames. - 2.
-Uses Eigen value solution to solve the stability problems of discrete and continuous systems - 3.
+- 1. Applied the concepts of elastic and inelastic stability to columns andthe concepts of elastic stability to frames. - 2.
+Uses Eigen value solution to solve the stability problems of discreteand continuous systems. - 3.
 Analyses the buckling problems of this walled member including torsion, wrapping axial loading and bending. - 4.
-Deals with the problems of lateral buckling of beams & applies energy methods - 5.
-Solve the problems of buckling of rectangular plates with simply supported and other edge conditions nonprismatic columns under discrete and distributed loadings - General Principles of elastic stability of framed structures.
+Deals with the problems of lateral buckling of beams & applies energy methods. - 5.
+Solve the problems of buckling of rectangular plates with simply supported and other edge conditions.

-Buckling of Columns: Introduction - Methods of finding critical loads, critical loads for straight columns with different end conditions and loading - Inelastic buckling of axially loaded columns - Energy methods - Prismatic and
+Buckling of Columns: Introduction - Methods of finding critical loads, critical loads for straight columns with different end conditions and loading - Inelastic buckling of axially loaded columns - Energy methods - Prismatic and no prismatic columns under discrete and distributed loadings - General Principles of elastic stability of framed structures.